agilepro/software-craftsmanship/docs/Management/folder-organization.md

 ## Why Do You Make So Many Folders?

 “_Because it is more organized this way._” is the response. “_We have a folder for each main concept, and we put the file for those concepts in those folders.
 All nice and neat.
-Everything in it’s place._”
+Everything in it's place._”
 But listen carefully to what comes next:  “_When someone wants to find a file, they just remember the module that file is part of, open the folder, and read the file.
 SO easy._”

 *   It is so easy only IF the person knows the mapping between the files and the module name they are in.
 Case in point, you have to know that “userManager.js” is part of the interstage module (whatever that is).
-*   If you don’t know this, the folder in between is just a barrier to getting to the file!
+*   If you don't know this, the folder in between is just a barrier to getting to the file!
 *   To navigate this, you need to know more than just the file name, you have to know what module the file belongs to.
 *   To know this, yoe might need to know the logic behind why a particular file was associated, and when learning the code, when you have no idea what a particular file does, you have no basis to make a logical deduction about that!
 *   This is easy for the original designer to navigate these folder, because that designer used a logic that was familiar to them, but to a novice this is nothing but a barrier.
 *   New programmers need to find files by name while they don't have the knowledge of what module a file falls into.
 *   What is happening is that the programmer experienced with the project has forgotten what it is like to not know the logical structure of the project.
 It might be easier for the experienced programmer, but an experienced programmer will already know where a file it.
 It is the new programmer on the project who should be considered in terms of being able to find things.

-Let’s consider the alternative, and lets put all the files into a single folder.
+Let's consider the alternative, and lets put all the files into a single folder.
 It would be like this:

 ```
 scripts\